Residential Service Officer

 What You Will Need

 - Maturity and a team-based approach while working with a diverse and highly active academic residential community.

 - Excellent communication and interpersonal skills, especially during stressful situations.

-- Ability to write quality, detailed reports.
+- Ability to write quality and detailed reports.

 - Ability to efficiently and optimally work alone and work in all weather and facility conditions.